 Our 10:30 am service offers Eucharist (Rite II) and features additional hymns and a choral offering from our parish choir.
 We also have Children’s Chapel for youngsters, from 4K through second-grade.
 Children enter the Nave with their parents and then follow the Crucifer to Children’s Chapel at the designated time early in the service.
 They return to the Nave to join their parents for Eucharist.

-The 5:00 pm service features contemporary music and includes Eucharist (Rite II).
+The 5:00 pm service features music from our Crossties Choir and includes Eucharist (Rite II).
 Dress is very casual, and childcare is available for children through 5K.

 See the calendar for dates of Christmas, Lent, and Easter services.

 Is nursery or childcare available?
 Are my children welcome in the services?